+Colpitts Oscillator is an electronic oscillator which uses an inductor and capacitors to form an LC oscillator circuit.
 Colpitts oscillator was invented by American scientist Edwin Colpitts in 1918.
-It is another type of sinusoidal LC oscillator which has a lot of applications.
+It is another type of sinusoidal LC oscillator and is basically a harmonic oscillator, which has a lot of applications.
 The Colpitts oscillator can be realized using valves, transistors, FETs or op-amp.
-It is much similar to the Hartley oscillator except tank circuit.
+It is much similar to the Hartley oscillator except the addition of tank circuit.
 In Colpitts oscillator the tank circuit consists of two capacitors in series and an inductor connected in parallel to the serial combination.
-The frequency of the oscillations are determined by the value of the capcitors and inductor in the tank circuit.
+The frequency of the oscillations are determined by the value of the capacitors and inductor in the tank circuit.
+Thus the main difference between a Colpitts Oscillator and a Hartley Oscillator is that the former uses tapped capacitance, while the latter uses tapped inductance.

 In the circuit diagram resistors R1 and R2 gives a voltage divider biasing to the transistor.
 Resistor R4 limits the collector current of the transistor.
 Cin is the input DC decoupling capacitor while Cout is the output decoupling capacitor.
 Re is the emitter resistor and its meant for thermal stability.
 Ce is the emitter by-pass capacitor.
 Job of the emitter by-pass capacitor is to by-pass the amplified AC signals from dropping across Re.
 The the emitter by-pass capacitor is not there, the amplified AC signal will drop across Re and it will alter the DC biasing conditions of the transistor and the result will be reduced gain.
 Capacitors C1, C2 and inductor L1 forms the tank circuit.
 Feedback to the base of transistor is taken from the junction of Capacitor C2 and inductor L1 in the tank circuit.